-Economic expectations and prospects for capital markets have been revised sharply downwards in the first quarter of 2020 due to the spread of the COVID-19 (commonly referred to as 'Corona') virus.
+Economic expectations and prospects for capital markets were revised sharply downwards in the first quarter of 2020 due to the spread of the COVID-19 (commonly referred to as 'Corona') virus.
 Extensive measures have been taken worldwide to contain the virus.
 It is clear that these measures will have a huge impact on the economy.
-Stock markets have fallen by more than 20% worldwide and major interest rates have fallen.
 Central bankers and governments have announced measures to mitigate the economic impact of the COVID-19 virus.
 The further course of the virus will determine how long the measures will remain in effect.
 These developments have a major impact on society and economies.
-This will undoubtedly affect the Fund's financial position and results by 2020.
-This mainly relates to instruments that are valued at fair value (such as investments).
-The Director follows developments closely.
-Given the uncertainties and successive developments, the Director cannot yet provide a reliable estimate of the quantitative impact for the Fund.
+In 2020 the impact on the Fund's result were relatively limited.
+This mainly related to instruments that are valued at fair value (such as investments).
+However, this has not impacted the liquidity nor solvency of the Fund.
+The director follows developments closely.